Cellular Redox in Cats

 Can Hollywood Elixir™ be used with prescription diets?

 It depends on the cat’s diagnosis and the prescription diet’s purpose.
 For kidney diets, the veterinarian may want to ensure the overall plan stays aligned with phosphorus control, hydration strategy, and appetite stability.
+Discuss the full ingredient list and the cat’s medication schedule with the clinic.

 How should Hollywood Elixir™ be given to picky cats?

 For picky cats, the priority is preserving appetite.
 Mix any new product into a small “test bite” portion first, then offer the regular meal separately so the cat does not associate the entire meal with a new smell or texture.
+If accepted, gradually move toward the full directed amount.
+If the cat refuses food after introduction, stop and reassess with a veterinarian.

 What medications or conditions require extra caution with supplements?